phansch/philhansch.net/_posts/2013-11-17-hackership-week1.md

 Once BetaBreakfast was over, I started working on the tutorial again.
 At some point I got stuck for an hour or two because the database was acting weird.
 I am still not sure about the cause.
 Eventually I rolled back to a previous commit where it worked again.
 At the end of the day I made it to chapter eight of the tutorial but was bored out of my mind.
-See the current progress [here](https://immense-waters-2034.herokuapp.com/).
 The book is very detailed and copying stuff over to the editor makes me feel like I'm not learning much.
 Which is probably true.
 For the next week I plan to start working on my own project.
 I will skim over the rest of the tutorial and see if there is anything left to learn.

 Fast forward to 6 pm, it's demo time.
 This is where we show off what we accomplished during the week.
 If I were to compare my work to the other demos, they were really interesting and I kinda feel like I didn't learn as much as I could have.
 For next weeks demo I will try to share more of what I learned and focus less on what I did.